 Our research group is located at the Kroto Research Institute and affiliated with the Department of Chemical and Biological Engineering, The University of Sheffield.
-We use interdisciplinary approaches that integrate the concepts and expertise from chemistry, physics, biomaterials, cell biology and microbiology to develop materials and devices for biomedical applications.
+We use interdisciplinary approaches that integrate the concepts and expertise from chemistry, physics, biomaterials, cell biology and microbiology to develop materials and systems for biomedical applications.

 Current research areas include:

-Microfluidic fabrication of micro/nanoparticles for biomedical applications.
+Microfluidic fabrication of nanoparticles/liposomes for drug delivery.

 Adsorption of natural and designed biosurfactants and their interaction with conventional surfactants at interfaces.